jojoroy/DS2/README.md

 Make sure you have R and RStudio installed on your machine.
 Make sure you have R and RStudio installed on your machine.
 This work was done on R version 4.3.1 but a lot of packages used are under 4.3.3 so it is worth ensuring your r is fully updated.

 ### Notes about shiny
+https://rstudio.github.io/shinydashboard/get_started.html is a useful resource if you are very new to shiny to get used to reactive and the structure of how to make an app.R file. https://engineering-shiny.org/successful-shiny-app.html is a more advanced resource and is helpful on working on the finer details.

 ### Notes about plotting world maps
+We have opted to use the plotly library as it allows us to plot with ISO codes of countries.
+Other alternatives include using geom_polygon() in ggplot2 but that requires coordinates of world polygon shapes.

 ### Installation